Bucky Dent: Post-career activities

 In 1989 Dent opened a baseball school at Delray Beach, Florida, which featured a miniature version of Fenway Park.
 Although Dent had his greatest moment as a player at Fenway Park, his worst moment also came at Fenway Park when he was fired as manager of the Yankees.
 Dan Shaughnessy of The Boston Globe criticized Steinbrenner for firing Dent in Boston and said he should "have waited until the Yankees got to Baltimore" to fire Dent.
 He said that "if Dent had been fired in Seattle or Milwaukee, this would have been just another event in an endless line of George's jettisons.
 But it happened in Boston and the nightly news had its hook".
 He also said that "the firing was only special because...it's the first time a Yankee manager...was purged on the ancient Indian burial grounds of the Back Bay".
-However, Bill Pennington called the firing of Dent "merciless."
-But Yankees television analyst Tony Kubek blasted at Steinbrenner for the firing in a harsh, angry way.
+Bill Pennington called the firing of Dent "merciless."
+Yankees' television analyst Tony Kubek blasted Steinbrenner for the firing.
 At the beginning of the broadcast of the game on MSG Network, he said to Yankees television play-by-play announcer Dewayne Staats, "George Steinbrenner...mishandled this.
 You don't take a Bucky Dent (at) the site of one of the greatest home runs in Yankee history and fire him and make it a media circus for the Boston Red Sox."
 He then stared defiantly on camera and said to Steinbrenner, "You don't do it by telephone, either, George.
-You do it face to face, eyeball to eyeball...If you really are a winner, you should not have handled this like a loser."
-He then said, angrily, "George, you're a bully and a coward."
-He then said that "What all this does, it just wrecks George Steinbrenner's credibility with his players, with the front office and in baseball more than it already is-if that's possible.
+You do it face to face, eyeball to eyeball...If you really are a winner, you should not have handled this like a loser," adding angrily, "George, you're a bully and a coward."
+Kubek continued: "What all this does, it just wrecks George Steinbrenner's credibility with his players, with the front office and in baseball more than it already is-if that's possible.
 It was just mishandled."
 The firing of Dent shook New York to its core and the Yankees flagship radio station then, WABC, which also criticized the firing, ran editorials demanding that Steinbrenner sell the team.